JasmineOttawa/RainDropInTheOcean/_posts/2019-03-08-pythonDjango1.md

 1st try : adding rule in security group for HTTP,
 2 options for remote:  CIDR/security group, what is the difference?

-try2 : change port:
-python manage.py runserver 80

-try3: to listen on all available public IPs
-python manage.py runserver 0:80
+try2: to listen on all available public IPs , this one works python manage.py runserver 0:80

 this time http://IP1:80 got response